QueenBeeSC/swarm.city-Terminal/README.md

 Click on the profile avatar or username to access the profile view.
 On the profile view, you see a profile avatar, username, and public wallet address.
 You also see a button to make backup, delete this user, and log out.

 Personalize your account by changing the profile picture and username.
 The user can upload a profile picture or take the picture with the camera in his device.
 The image can be cropped before saving.

+Once you have created a profile you can log in and out at will.
+Upon re-entry to the Swarm City Terminal, your wallet can be loaded by entering your password only, unless you delete the user.
+In which case, you can follow the steps to cretae a new user and load a new wallet.

 <br>